These gorgeous 8-bit keycaps might be the best way to get Mario on PC

 As ever, the group buy for Jellykey's switches is on for just a brief moment: you can join up until July 24, 2020.
 A single keycap will set you back some $46, while a spacebar is a touch more at $69.
 There are also four designs to choose from, each with an overarching theme: Pastel Outpost, Mad Artisan's Red Keep, Super Indie Underground, and Orion the Ranger—how very nondescript.

 If you're keen to see Mario make a PC debut then perhaps this is the next best thing (and the far more realistic goal).
-After all, there are no other ways to get Mario on PC, not one, and if you don't believe me you can find a full breakdown of Nintendo's copyrights in relation to its intellectual property right here.
+After all, there are no other ways to get Mario on PC, not one.
+Certainly not one with 4K textures.
+If you don't believe me you can find a full breakdown of Nintendo's copyrights in relation to its intellectual property right here.
 Jellykey appears to be confident it has skirted the legal issues with its 8-bit lineup, anyways.